colyseus/docs/docs/colyseus/best-practices/index.md

 # Best practices & recommendations

 This section provides general recommendations and best practices to keep your codebase healthy and readable for your team.
-They are all optional, but if followed are going to improve code readability and cleanliness.
+They are all optional, but if followed can improve code readability and cleanliness.

 - Keep your room classes as small as possible, delegating game-specific functionality to other composable structures.
 - Keep your synchronizeable data structures as small as possible